jd-janardhan/Devops_interview_questions/Devops_mock_interview_2.md

 ---------------------------------------------------------------------------------------------------------------------------------
 1. Lets say your organization has github and bitbucket to store code, you have cloned a repo onto your local and changed directory name. after some days one of your team members asks you to share clone link, how would you provide the same?
 Ans: git remote -v
-[What is a Git Remote?
+What is a Git Remote?
 A remote repository in Git, also called a remote, is a Git repository that's hosted on the Internet or another network git remote -v : List the current remotes associated with the local repository.
 The git remote command lets you create, view, and delete connections to other repositories.
-Remote connections are more like bookmarks rather than direct links into other repositories.]
+Remote connections are more like bookmarks rather than direct links into other repositories.

-3. I have shell script to delete particular dependency ( repo is maven project ). before running the script i need to clone repo to my local, here point to note i should only clone master branch and only last commit ( last commit has all the code ) how would you do this?
+2. I have shell script to delete particular dependency ( repo is maven project ). before running the script i need to clone repo to my local, here point to note i should only clone master branch and only last commit ( last commit has all the code ) how would you do this?
+Ans: To clone single branch git clone -b master --single-branch <git url>
+     To clone latest commit  git clone -b master --single-branch --depth 1 <git url>

-4. what is submodule and why we need submodule?
+3. what is submodule and why we need submodule?
-5. Lets say you have changed 5 files a,b,c,d and e in a repo and you did git add ., now all the files are in staging area, now i decided not to commit file d. how would delete it from staging area?
+4. Lets say you have changed 5 files a,b,c,d and e in a repo and you did git add ., now all the files are in staging area, now i decided not to commit file d. how would delete it from staging area?

 Maven
 --------------------------------------------------------------------------------------------------------------------------